tgross/devopsdaysmsp2018/content/_index.md

 ```

 {{% note %}}
-we need to take responsibility for quality proportional to the risks involved with the software. certainly this is obvious in directly-life-impacting software like self-driving cars. we need to be part of the chain of safety around these systems.
+we need to take responsibility for quality proportional to the risks involved with the software. certainly this is obvious in directly-life-impacting software like self-driving cars, but it extends to every piece of software with real world impact. we need to be part of the chain of safety around these systems.
 {{% /note %}}

 ---